by-jp/www.byjp.me/content/notes/twitter/21474511/index.md

 - imported
 - from-twitter
 ---
 near Tarifa - waiting...
-Waiting for the ferry to arrive\!
-So nearly there\!
+Waiting for the ferry to arrive!
+So nearly there!